 Driving past Echo Park the other day I saw a cat convulsing in the road.
 It had plainly been hit by a car and was, hopefully, near death.
 I considered backing up and driving over the poor thing to end its misery, but I didn’t have the strength.

 There is no question that the game of football is dangerous.
 National Football League players get injured on the job – so many that an “injury report” section is ubiquitous in our sports pages.
 In fact, a study run by the National Institute for Occupational Safety and Health (NIOSH) found that the risk of death associated with neurodegenerative disorders is about three times higher among NFL players than the rest of the population.

 Over the past year we’ve written quite a bit about the business of sports, and unfortunately, lockouts in the National Football League (NFL) and National Basketball Association (NBA) have given us quite a bit to discuss.
 We haven’t said much about things going on in the National Hockey League (NHL), perhaps because the script has come to seem so familiar, and there seemed little doubt that after some fireworks, things would finally result in a an unsatisfying deal that got everyone back on the ice a bit late, but in time for a meaningful season.
 Now it’s December, and they still ain’t playing.

 In case you missed it—and that seems unlikely—Monday night we saw the beginning of the end of a labor dispute, and it only cost about $500 million.
-The dispute in question is what has been an unfair fight between the National Football League owners and 121 referees who were locked out before the season began. […]